Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 We found an early café bar open, a few blocks from the Hospedaje.
 It was fabulous to have an early coffee with milk and pastries.

 After visiting the chapel, retrace your steps back to the intersection of the AS-375 and the LN-8 in the center of town and turn left, eastward, onto the LN-8.
 If you are walking through Campomanes and coming from the south, this is where you will turn right, or eastward onto the LN-8.
-You continue walking about another 200 meters, crossing the N-630 and farther along the Río Pajares.
+You continue walking about another 200 meters, crossing the N-630 and farther along, also crossing the Río Pajares.

 Begin the short steep climb on the ancient road.

 The rocky path peters out and becomes a pleasant dirt path through the trees.
-There are still remnants of the ancient paved road.
 It is a short 200 meter climb up this hill to the hermitage.
+It is after about 2.8 kilometers into day five, that suddenly, the small church looms above you on your right.
+The road arrives at the rear end of the church first, pictured below.

 Santa Cristina is one of five UNESCO world heritage churches in and around Oviedo.
 It is closely related in style (pre-Romanesque) to the two churches at the Naranco site on a hill just west of the city, the Oviedo cathedral's ancient center remnants called the Cámara Santa, and the fifth is the San Julián de los Prados Church, also in Oviedo proper.